MovieCode: History

 Elysium, which uses an extract from an Intel manual.
 He posted a comparison image related to the film on Twitter, which prompted more than 500 retweets.
 He then created the blog.
 The site's full title of Source Code in TV and Films is sometimes shortened to MovieCode, that being the Tumblr subdomain.

+A companion website, Behind The Screens, covers some of the entries on MovieCode in great detail in the form of short videos.

 Features

 The site's intention is to connect screenshots to specific extracts of original code.
 The author accepts examples submitted by readers for future publication.

 Reception

 The site was reported by the BBC as having received more than 10,000 hits 10 days after its launch.

 The German edition of Engadget was noted for its web site's HTML code being used in Duane Clark's 2011 TV series XIII, while it was noted elsewhere that movie code is frequently taken from web sites, including Wikipedia and a Canadian bank.

 It was noted that instead of using "random code" (which is often the case) sometimes more appropriate code is used.
 Some cited examples are James Cameron's 1984 film The Terminator (using assembly language for the 1975 MOS 6502 microprocessor), Eric Kripke's 2012 TV series Revolution (using code from Jordan Mechner's 1989 video game Prince of Persia) and David Fincher's 2011 film The Girl with the Dragon Tattoo (using MySQL).